AalamjotSingh/webcrawler_obd/README.md

 - Fetches the latest links and processes them.
 - Handles exception management and ensures proper closure of database connections.

+### 4. `server.py` (Flask Application)
+Provides a web-based frontend for the project:
+- **Route `/`**: Serves the homepage displaying the scraped links in a table.
+- **Route `/api/links`**: Fetches all links from the MongoDB database in JSON format.
+- Enables easy visualization and interaction with the data through a browser.

 ---

 ## Prerequisites